microsoft/WSL/CONTRIBUTING.md

 #### Open Feedback Hub and enter the title and description of your issue

-- Open Feedback hub and create a new issue by pressing `Windows Key + F` on your keyboard.
+- Open Feedback hub and create a new issue by link [Feedback Hub](Feedback-Hub:?referrer=WSL&tabID=2&newFeedback=true&CategoryId=25&ContextId=677&feedbackType=2&form=1) or pressing `Windows Key + F` on your keyboard.
 - Enter in the details of your issue:
    - In `Summarize your feedback` copy and paste in the title of your Github Issue
    - In `Explain in more detail` copy and paste a link to your Github Issue

 ![GIF Of networking instructions](img/networkinglog1.gif)

 #### Choose the WSL category

+This step can be skipped if Feedback Hub is opened by Link.

 - Select that your issue is a `Problem`
 - Choose the `Developer Platform` category and the `Windows Subsystem for Linux` subcategory